 Following the initial stringing operation, pulling and tensioning the line will be required to achieve the correct sagging of the transmission lines between support structures.
-Wire pulling-and-tensioning sites will be required approximately every one to two miles along the 500 kV transmission line measuring 250 feet by 600 feet each, approximately 3.4 acres, to accommodate required equipment.
-Some of these sites will extend outside of the ROW as designated in the Construction POD, while other sites are situated in the ROW and also may be used for wire-splicing as required.
+Pulling-and-tensioning sites for 230 kV construction are required for each reel length (9,250 feet or approximately every two miles) along the ROW and are approximately 1.2 acres each to accommodate required equipment.
+Some of these sites will extend outside of the ROW as designated in the Construction POD, while other sites are situated in the ROW and may be used for wire-splicing as required.

-Equipment at sites required for pulling-and-tensioning activities will include cranes, tractors, and trailers with wire reels, trucks, and trailers with the pulling-and-tensioning equipment mounted.
+Equipment at sites required for pulling-and-tensioning activities will include cranes, tractors, and trailers with wire reels and trucks and trailers with the pulling-and-tensioning equipment mounted.
 Depending on topography, grading may be required at some sites to create level pads for equipment.
 Finally, the tension and sag of conductors and wires will be fine-tuned, stringing sheaves will be removed, and the conductors will be attached permanently to the insulators at the support structures.